HashimRazi/Case-Study/README.md

 # Case-Study
-Case Study and Insights of Indian Restaurants
+Case Study and Insights of Restaurants and Indian startups